renee0506/repeat-counter/README.md

 * Input: word: "hello" string: "Hello World.
 Hello Universe."
 * Output: 2

+_The program returns the number of times the input word repeats in the input string, excluding partial matches._

+* Input: word: "hello" string: "Hello World.
+HelloUniverse.
+Hello"
+* Output: 2

 ## Known Bugs

 _None.
 You are welcomed to report._